abster95/player/README.md

   - displays hierarchies:
     - application modules
     - file system
     - scene graph (this is taking the idea from the ScenicView app and works basically the same).
-When used with the combination of Settings widget its a great way to debug the application scenegraph (yeahm from within the application)
+When used with the combination of Settings widget its a great way to debug the application scenegraph (yeah from within the application)
 - <b>Logger</b>
   - displays System.out in a TextArea.
-For developers)
+For developers
 - <b>IconBox</b>
   - configurable icon bar/dock.
 User can add/remove custom icons executing some predefined.
 - <b>FunctionViewer</b>